david-drew/OpenVINO-Samples/DL_Streamer/DL_Streamer_VPU.md

 Open up the json configuration file in a text editor.
 Feel free to copy and "clean up" in a separate temporary text file if desired.

-What is the pipe element?
+1. What is the pipe element?
-What's the difference between the pipe element, and earlier examples?
+2. What's the difference between the pipe element, and earlier examples?
+3. How would you go about creating your own configuration file?